sentemon/EnglishWordsLearning/README.md

 # EnglishWordsLearning

 ## Description
-EnglishWordsLearning is a web application for learning English words using flashcards and tests.
+EnglishWordsLearning is a web application designed to help users learn English words through the use of flashcards and tests. **Currently, words can only be learned from Russian to English.**

 ## Requirements
 - .NET SDK 9.0